 As potentially hazardous gases originate from a variety of different sources, the number of gases that need to be monitored to ensure a safe working environment is very large.
 Different gases become harmful at different concentrations, so it is important to employ a method that is capable of specific measurements of each gas in the sample and able to measure a huge number of different gases.
 Time-consuming sampling and laboratory analysis of the air inside containers are often not feasible as the containers need to move quickly and cannot be held waiting for analysis results for long.
 Therefore, a portable solution is much preferable to traditional laboratory analysis.

 A wide variety of test instruments are used for testing containers and it is vitally important that any limitations in the monitoring technique are understood.
-There is a growing move to monitoring technologies that are able to measure large numbers of gases simultaneously.
+There is a growing movement to monitoring technologies that are able to measure large numbers of gases simultaneously.